prs021/ccdc/README.md

 paper 3: Zhu, Z., Woodcock, C. E., Holden, C., and Yang, Z., Generating synthetic Landsat images based on all available Landsat data: Predicting Landsat surface reflectance at any given time, Remote Sensing of Environment (2015), doi.org/10.1016/j.rse.2015.02.009.(paper for CCDC version 11.4.)

-This algorithm has been applied to many parts of the world and you can see all located where it has been applied at here.
+This algorithm has been applied to many parts of the world and you can see all located where it has been applied at here (https://github.com/bullocke/Landsat-Database/blob/master/PRmap.geojson).

 You can download the PPT with GIF images that explain the CCDC algorithm at this link (https://www.dropbox.com/s/w23by47zrtnvyd3/ccdc_ppt.pptx?dl=0).